Fuchs dystrophy

 Exams and Tests

-A provider can diagnose Fuchs dystrophy during a slit-lamp exam.
+An eye doctor can diagnose Fuchs dystrophy during a slit-lamp exam.

 Slit-lamp exam